miladghaznavi/sfc-onos-openstack/README.md

 #Instructions for creating SFC with ONOS and OpenStack

-There is a guide on how to create a SFC.
+There is [a guide (click)](https://github.com/weichweich/sfc-onos-openstack/blob/master/INSTALL_sfc/guide.md) on how to create a SFC.

 #DPDK apps
 some useful DPDK apps.